 Boiling, straining and storing

-After at least 30 days, scrape the sugary walnut sludge into a non-reactive sauce pot with high sides, bring the mixture to a full boil, then strain out the walnuts using a slotted spoon.
+After at least 30 days, scrape the sugary walnut sludge into a non-reactive sauce pot with high sides, bring the mixture to a brisk simmer to melt the syrup, turn the heat off, then strain out the walnuts using a slotted spoon.
 Discard the walnuts and thank them for their service.

 As the syrup cooks, it will begin to foam-a byproduct of the fermentation process.
-You can resist the urge to skim off the foam as it will subside and disappear as the syrup cools.
+Chefs will skim this off, but it will subside and disappear as the syrup cools.